JocysCom/UMQF/MORA/analysis/jordan-peterson/entities/jordan-peterson-actions.md

 ### 1 Transgender Canadians – social & political impact

+Context: Peterson publicly opposed Bill C-16, arguing it compelled speech regarding gender pronouns.
+This opposition was perceived by transgender Canadians as a delegitimization of their identity and a validation of social hostility against them.

 - ΔOS = −0.10 (increased social stigma, validation of harassment, psychological stress)
 - VSA(Transgender Canadians)
   - Recognition 0.07 (Advanced)